ibois-epfl/augmented-carpentry/CONTRIBUTING.md

 4. If you modify the code in `VSCode`, the changes will be reflected in the Grasshopper component as soon as you save in `VSCode` again the `code.py`.
 5. Once your code is working, prepare the code and componentize it.

-If you want to use the GHEditor it's ok but everytime you modify the pakcage or the component's code, after any modifications you need to restart the Python interpreter from the ScriptEditor (`Tools > Reload Python3 (CPython) Engine`) and recompute the solution in Grasshopper.
+If you want to use the GHEditor it's ok but every time you modify the package or the component's code, after any modifications you need to restart the Python interpreter from the ScriptEditor (`Tools > Reload Python3 (CPython) Engine`) and recompute the solution in Grasshopper.

 ### B.3) Componentize the code
 Prepare your component as explained here.
 You can componentize it locally and test it in Grasshopper.
 Here's how to componentize: